GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/feedback/index.md

 ### Track and discuss individual feature development

-**_Specific mailing lists are created as proposal implementation progresses, to allow for more focused discussion._**
+**_Specific mailing lists may be created as proposal implementation progresses, to allow for more focused discussion._**

 {% endDetailsSummary %}